pedromgfcresende/textutils-5/README.md

   - Palindromes
   - Reverse accented

----

-### Shared Feature: `capitalize_sentences(text: str) -> str:`

-Collaborative branch developed with **gabrielamendez22**.
-Initial tests were written by **gabrielamendez22**, the implementation was completed by **Petter Prydz**.
-Both of us validated the tests.

-- Ensures that the first letter of each sentence is capitalized.
-- Convert the entire string to lowercase for consistency
-- Define sentence separators, " . , ! , ?"
-- Iterate through the string, looking for sentence enders

-**Test details:**
-- Branch: `feat/capitalize_sentences`
-- Status: 100 % test coverage (verified with `pytest`)
-- Covered edge cases:
-  - Capitalized first world of one sentence
-  - Capitalize the first word after exclamation mark
-  - Capitalize the first word after regular point
-  - Capitalize the first word after question mark

 --------------------------------------------------------------------------------

 ## Group Member: Gabriela Mendez
 ---
 ### Feature 1: `remove_punctuation(text)`

 Remove all punctuation marks (`-, ., !, ?, @, etc`) from the input string.

 - Uses the built-in string.punctuation constant to define all characters to be removed.
 - Applies the translation table using the text.translate(...) method for fast, single-pass character removal.
 - Uses `collections.Counter` for efficient counting